NiallBunting/niallbunting.github.io/_posts/2020-06-15-common-fixes-for-sadness.markdown

 ### Dopamine

 Dopamine is commonly called the feel-good hormone.
-This is the hormone that many applications and games try to trigger to keep you on the platform.
+This is the hormone that many websites and games try to trigger to keep you on the platform.
+It's that rush that's triggered by completing a task.

 It is also triggered by natural acts such as having sex, but I’m not sure I would suggest that in the office<sup>[[source]][endorphins]</sup>.

 ### Serotonin and Oxytocin